msylvester/privateRAG/README.md

 ## 📚 Overview

 **RAG HR agents** is a Retrieval-Augmented Generation (RAG) based AI chat platform that enables users to create intelligent agents trained on custom documentation sources.
-These agents will be trained on a job desirption that you link in the form field for URL.
-Currently, HRRag only supports documents from greenhouse.
+These agents will be trained on a job description that you link in the form field for URL.
+Currently, Raggedy 🪆 only supports documents from greenhouse.

 **Example of the Chatbot working**
 ![Alt text](./images/raggedy_prview.png)